Tottenham Hotspur F.C.: Bill Nicholson and the glory years (1958–1974)

 Bill Nicholson took over as manager in October 1958.
 He became the club's most successful manager, guiding the team to major trophy success three seasons in a row in the early 1960s: the Double in 1961, the FA Cup in 1962 and the Cup Winners' Cup in 1963.
 Nicholson signed Dave Mackay and John White in 1959, two influential players of the Double-winning team, and Jimmy Greaves in 1961, the most prolific goal-scorer in the history of the top tier of English football.

 The 1960–61 season started with a run of 11 wins, followed by a draw and another four wins, at that time the best ever start by any club in the top flight of English football.
 The title was won on 17 April 1961 when they beat the eventual runner-up Sheffield Wednesday at home 2–1, with three more games still to play.
 The Double was achieved when Spurs won 2–0 against Leicester City in the final of the 1960–61 FA Cup.
 It was the first Double of the 20th century, and the first since Aston Villa achieved the feat in 1897.
-The next year Spurs won their consecutive FA Cup after beating Burnley in the 1962 FA Cup Final.
+The next year Spurs won their consecutive FA Cup after beating Burnley in the 1962 FA Cup final.

 On 15 May 1963, Tottenham became the first British team to win a European trophy by winning the 1962–63 European Cup Winners' Cup when they beat Atlético Madrid 5–1 in the final.
 Spurs also became the first British team to win two different European trophies when they won the 1971–72 UEFA Cup with a rebuilt team that included Martin Chivers, Pat Jennings, and Steve Perryman.
-They had also won the FA Cup in 1967, two League Cups (in 1971 and 1973), as well as a second place league finish (1962–63) and runners-up to the 1973–74 UEFA Cup.
+They had also won the FA Cup in 1967, two League Cups (in 1971 and 1973), as well as a second place league finish (1962–63) and runners-up in the 1973–74 UEFA Cup.
 In total, Nicholson won eight major trophies in his 16 years at the club as manager.